tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/伸缩组相关接口/查询伸缩组_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (DescribeAutoScalingGroups) describes one or more scaling groups.
+This API (DescribeAutoScalingGroups) describes one or more Auto Scaling groups.

 * You can query the details of scaling groups based on information such as scaling group ID, scaling group name, or launch configuration ID.
 For more information about filters, see `Filter`.
 * If the parameter is empty, a number (same as the `Limit`.
 The default is 20) of scheduled tasks will be returned.